 It’s not easy to design a space that ticks all those boxes, especially in facilities like hospitals, schools, or community centres where there’s also a service counter component.
 For public-facing desks, creating after-hours security for computer terminals, phone systems, visitor badge systems, and other sensitive equipment is essential.

 Many architects and designers are surprised to learn that securing the desk is the easy part.
-Thanks to Dynamic Closure’s wide selection in materials, patterns, finishes and even colours, security screens can even enhance the design aesthetic of the project.
+Thanks to Dynamic Closure’s wide selection in materials, patterns, finishes and even colors, security screens can even enhance the design aesthetic of the project.

 You’ll be able to protect staff with our robust, durable materials like aluminum, steel and polycarbonate are available in security screens with different levels of opacity and airflow.
 Options range from solid panels to perforated screens to rod-and-link grilles.
 We can even create custom solutions, thanks to our in-house R&D team.